-Don’t just scream your head off because they are just not doing what is expected of them.
-For all you know, they need someone to talk about something that has been on their mind or bothering them.
+Don’t just scream your head off because they are just not doing what is expected of them at that moment.
+For all you know, they just need someone to talk about something that has been on their mind or bothering them.

 Examine Why You Yell

 Writing it down and seeing it on paper sometimes helps with the visualization aspect of a yelling parent.
-Having it on paper will allow you to specifically see how much or how little you actually lose you yell at your children.
+Having it on paper will allow you to specifically see how much or how little you actually loosely yell at your children.

-There are other ways to get your kids to listen; the first step is to set clear expectations and rules within your home, follow thru with consequences and discuss those consequences so that your kids know what to expect.
+Remember, there are other ways to get your kids to listen; the first step is to set clear expectations and boundaries within your home, follow thru with consequences then discuss those consequences so that your kids know what to expect.